alexsoyes/mokime/readme.txt

 1. Upload the plugin files to the `/wp-content/themes/mokime` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Themes' screen in WordPress
-1. Use the Settings->Themes Name screen to configure the theme with the customizer
+1. Use the Settings -> Themes Name screen to configure the theme with the customizer

 == Frequently Asked Questions ==

 = Is MokiMe the fastest WordPress theme? =

 Probably not!
-MokiMe will give you the best of the two worlds: a beautifull AND fast theme.
+MokiMe will give you the best of the two worlds: a beautiful AND fast theme.

 = I do not know which performance checkboxes I should check? =